multiplehats/jobboard-starter/docs/pricing-config.md

 - **`src/lib/server/site-config.ts`** - Your pricing configuration (SAFE TO CUSTOMIZE)

 This separation ensures you can:

 - Pull upstream changes to `pricing-constants.ts` without conflicts
-- Safely customize pricing in `site-config.ts`
+- Safely customize pricing in `site-config.ts` and discard upstream changes to it (unless it's a new feature you want)
 - Use predefined IDs with automatic backend features
 - Add custom IDs for your own features